manojdscode/manoj.github.io/index.md

-# Data are the new oil!!
+# Data is the new oil!!

 ### About Me
 ---